 Tokyo is tremendously big so choosing the best place to stay can be headache-inducing.
-Well let me tell you this secret, there is no one BEST neighbourhood to stay in Tokyo.
+Well let me tell you this secret, when searching for where to stay in Tokyo, there is no one BEST neighbourhood.
 Instead, the best neighbourhood depends on your needs during your trip.
-My list contains what I consider to be the 8 best neighbourhoods to stay in Tokyo, along with what to do there and what you might not like about it (after all, no place is perfect, right?).
+My list contains what I consider to be the 8 best neighbourhoods to stay in Tokyo for first-time visitors, along with what to do there and what you might not like about it (after all, no place is perfect, right?).

 Are you ready to find out which one of the 8 best neighbourhoods to stay in Tokyo is for you?